 77 Edgewater

-Chicago is known as the “the city of neighborhoods” due to the large number of neighborhoods throughout the city.
-Each neighborhood has unique, identifiable characteristics and most Chicagoans recognize neighborhoods as the places in which they live, work, and socialize.
-Because of this, many places where Black Chicagoans live do not appear on most maps of Chicago and the larger city-region.
+Chicago is known as “the city of neighborhoods," with each maintaining unique, identifiable characteristics.
+Most Chicagoans recognize neighborhoods as the places where they live, work, and socialize.
+Because of this, some neighborhoods that Black Chicagoans have renamed to reclaim space do not appear on most Chicago maps.
+For example, Bronzeville, one of the most historic Black neighborhoods in the world, does not appear on most city-region maps.

-Neighborhoods are located within community areas and some even share the same name of the community area that they are located in (e.g. Rogers Park) while others do not (e.g. Bronzeville is a neighborhood within the community areas of Grand Boulevard, Douglas, and Oakland).
-Community areas and neighborhoods are often used interchangeably by Chicagoans, but there are significant differences, including size, boundary, and historical change.
+Neighborhoods are located within community areas, and some even share the same name as the community area that they are located in (e.g., Rogers Park).
+In contrast, others do not, including Bronzeville, which is within the community areas of Grand Boulevard, Douglas, and Oakland.
+Community areas and neighborhoods are used interchangeably by Chicagoans, but there are significant differences, including size, boundary, socio-demographics, and historical change.

-In 1993, the city council approved a map of Chicago neighborhoods stemming from a community survey that was conducted in 1978.
+In 1993, the city council approved a map of Chicago neighborhoods based on a community survey conducted in 1978.
 Click here to access an interactive version of this map.
 Still, according to the City of Chicago, "City government does not recognize or use Chicago neighborhood boundaries for any official purposes."

 Photo Credit: Giordanos

-Chicago consists of various "sides of the town" based on cardinal (north, south, east, west) and intercardinal (northwest, northeast, southwest, southeast) directions that have identifying markers.
-The city recognizes three sides of town (north, south, west) represented by the white stripes on the city’s flag.
-These regional divisions are defined by the Chicago River, though the boundaries vary among Chicagoans and real estate companies.
-Also, if you listen close enough, you can hear the distinct ways Black Chicagoans identify various sides of town, including out south (south side), out west (west side), up north (north side), and over east (east side).
+Chicago consists of various "sides of town" based on cardinal (north, south, east, west) and intercardinal (northwest, northeast, southwest, southeast) directions.
+The City of Chicago recognizes three sides of town (north, south, west) represented by the white stripes on the city’s flag.
+The Chicago River defines these regional divisions, although the boundaries vary among Chicagoans and real estate companies.
+If you listen close enough, you can hear the distinct ways Black Chicagoans identify the sides of town, including out south (south side), out west (west side), up north (north side), and over east (east side).

-There is no East Side listed on the corresponding map.
-However, some Chicagoans (including both of us) and real estate companies recognize an East Side and a distinct culture connected to it.
+Although the East Side is not listed on the corresponding map, some Chicagoans (including us) and real estate companies recognize it as a "side of town" and its distinct culture.

 Photo Credit: Wikipedia

-Chicagoland is a unique city-region due to its complex makeup of suburban subregions decorating the outer ring of the city from its north, south, and west sides.
-These suburban subregions — the North Shore, the Northwest and West Suburbs, and the South Suburbs — consist of suburbs, vllages, and unincorporated areas.
-Some communities predate Chicago due to founding dates while others were established after Chicago was incorporated in 1837.
+Chicagoland is a unique city-region due to its complex makeup of suburban subregions that decorate the city's outer ring on its north, south, and west sides.
+These suburban subregions, the North Shore, the Northwest Suburbs, the West Suburbs, and the South Suburbs, consist of suburban cities, villages, towns, and unincorporated areas.

 The North Suburbs — also known as the North Shore — is north of the city and includes Evanston, Wilmette, Kenilworth, Northbrook, Lake Forest, Winnetka, and Glencoe.